Mike Bithell

-Michael Bithell is a British video game designer, developer, and podcaster best known for his work on Thomas Was Alone and Volume.
+Michael Bithell is an English video game designer, developer, and podcaster best known for his work on Thomas Was Alone and Volume.
 He is a regular host of the Play, Watch, Listen podcast, along with Alanah Pearce, Troy Baker, and Austin Wintory.
+He also co-hosts an evolving pop culture podcast with long time friend, British YouTuber and comedic author Daniel Hardcastle, talking about shows and movies like Star Trek, Fast and Furious, Mission Impossible and various others.